IgnacioLY9/CS-4173-Final-Project/readme.md

 ## CS 4173 final project

 This is a simple messaging application to learn about encryption of messages and sensative information.
-User enter a username and a password.
+User enters a username and a password.
 Users with the same password are entered into a group.
 Only people in the same group can send messages to each other.

 ### Setup